DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Method

 The process of extracting $\boldsymbol{\mu}$ and $\boldsymbol{\sigma}$ is depicted in Figure~\ref{fig:gabor}.
 For each microphone channel, a parameter-shared 1D convolution with the same kernel size and stride as the window size $K$ and hop size $L$ used in STFT is applied, producing outputs $\mathbf{x}'\in\mathbb{R}^{D\times T}$ for each microphone.
 Two parallel linear layers then project $\mathbf{x}'$ to the mean and standard deviation, producing $\boldsymbol{\mu},\boldsymbol{\sigma}\in\mathbb{R}^{T}$ for every microphone channel.

 Processing STFT with the time-varying learnable window, the multichannel waveform is converted into a complex spectrogram $\mathbf{X}\in\mathbb{R}^{2M\times T\times F}$ where $F$ is the number of frequency bins.
-These complex spectrograms are then fed directly into an Up-Conv block composed of a 2D convolution layer followed by layer normalization, to increase the channel dimension from $2M$ to $C$ while preserving the temporal and spectral dimensions.
+These complex spectrograms are then fed directly into an Up-Conv block composed of a 2D convolution layer followed by layer normalization, to increase the channel dimension from $2M$ to $D$ while preserving the temporal and spectral dimensions.
+For training a learnable window, the parameters are frozen at the beginning of the training, and when the model has converged, they are unfrozen and trained together.